-Many people assume that when someone has a chronic illness, they have so many things going on managing the illness that sex automatically gets relegated to the back burner.
-However, research shows that sexuality and sexual expression rises to the top of the list when it comes to quality of life issues, no matter what other problems a person may be facing.
-People with type 2 diabetes are no different.
+With chronic conditions, sex can get put on the back burner.
+However, healthy sexuality and sexual expression are at the top of the list when it comes to maintaining quality of life, no matter what other problems a person may face.

-One of the most common sexuality issues in patients with type 2 diabetes is decrease in libido, or loss of sex drive.
-This can be particularly frustrating if, prior to onset, the patient reports having had a thriving libido and satisfying sex life.
-Causes of low libido associated with type 2 diabetes include:
+A common sexual health issue seen in people with type 2 diabetes is a decrease in libido, or lower or loss of sex drive.
+This can be frustrating if someone had a thriving libido and satisfying sex life before a type 2 diabetes diagnosis.

 - lack of energy